ane/ebi/README.md

 }
 ```

+#### Designing good DTOs

+DTOs have no business logic.
+Think of them as language constructs around simple requests not dependent of any protocol.

-The naming convention is to have a service "Foobar"  (in caps, can be a pluralized noun), and have it in `service/foobar.go`, and its request and response models are *all* in `service/requests/foobar.go` and `service/responses/foobar.go`.
+In our Go program, the naming convention is to have a service "Foobar" (in caps, can be a pluralized noun), and have it in `service/foobar.go`, and its request and response models are *all* in `service/requests/foobar.go` and `service/responses/foobar.go`.

-Though these interfaces are named similarly, in Go, we refer to these types as `requests.GetGopher`, hence it is never ambiguous as to what the structures are.
+Though these interfaces are named similarly, in Go, we refer to these types as `requests.FindGopher`, hence it is never ambiguous as to what the structures are.
 The `requests` (or responses) packages contain only structures like these, hence there will never be any confusion between the two.

-This concludes the definition for the Service layer.
-This the the common "runtime" of the application, if you will, these are the elements both the API and internal logic see.
-It can also be exported as a library, hence it is easy to extend.
+In other languages, you would usually have a suffix of some sorts or use a namespace explicitly to avoid repetition.

+#### Wrapping up

+The service layer is the common language of the application architecture.
+When the API and core speak to each other, they do so via an abstract boundary.
+They use DTOs (data transfer objects), simple structures of data, for communication.
+We now move on to the core layer of the architecture.

 ### Core layer